Eurydia/notes-on-clean-programming-language/content/Cleanpedia/_content/Primitive Types/Integer Type.md

  015  // decimal  13
 ```

-Integers literals constructed with hexadecimal notation may be written by prefixing hexadecimal digits with "`0x`".
+Integers literals constructed with hexadecimal notation can be written by prefixing hexadecimal digits with "`0x`".

 ```Clean
 // Language: Clean